FAQ – Frequently Asked Questions

 How Many Years Warranty Do I Get on My STEVENS Bike?

 As the original purchaser you have a six-year warranty on STEVENS frames and forks.

 (Model years 2020 and prior: 5 years)

 In case of a warranty claim please see your STEVENS dealer who is your contract partner.
 The dealer is the one to handle your complaint also when it concerns components from any supplier.
 Please bring your sales receipt, the bike passport you received with the purchase of your bike and the handover certificate for a speedy and easy processing of your request.

 Excluded from the warranty are normal wear and tear and damages to the warranted components caused by any other than the normal intended use.
 The warranty specifically does not cover any damages caused by neglect, lack of care or maintenance, crashes, overload, excessive stress, exceeded weight limits, incorrect assembly, and by attachment of or alterations on components on the bike that have not been approved by the manufacturer and/or due to jumps performed with the bicycle.

 Coatings and/or paint jobs of the warranted components are subject to normal wear and tear during the time of use and can deteriorate or slightly be damaged; this kind of wear or damage due to normal mechanical strain is excluded from the warranty.
-Please note the chapter “Warranty conditions of STEVENS Vertriebs GmbH“ in the current STEVENS quick user guide.
+Please note the chapter “Warranty conditions of STEVENS Vertriebs GmbH“ in the current STEVENS short instructions.